 Mother and Baby Space

 This place is established to give mothers a private and intimate time with their babies.
 Here, they can take care of their children, change diapers, bathe their babies, get support and interact with other mothers, and enjoy a cup of tea or coffee.
+We are starting up with yoga, nutrition sessions, ad-hoc English classes and gatherings for women once a month to get feedback.
 No men are allowed inside.

 We use the Community Centre to host a range of activities.
 A Drop in the Ocean built the Community Centre in 2016, and it has become an active meeting space in the heart of the Skaramangas refugee camp.
 A lot of our activities are held here, the language lessons are particularly popular.
 Our community centre has three rooms available for different activities which are designed to make a positive impact on the residents of the camp.
 We cooperate closely with the residents to come up with new ideas.
 At the moment, we offer the following: